dotnet/EntityFramework.Docs/entity-framework/core/saving/concurrency.md

 In the following example, `Person.FirstName` and `Person.LastName` are set up as concurrency tokens.
 There is a `// TODO:` comment in the location where you include application specific logic to choose the value to be saved.

 [!code-csharp[Main](../../../samples/core/Saving/Concurrency/Sample.cs?name=ConcurrencyHandlingCode&highlight=33-34)]

+## Additional resources

+See [Conflict detection in EF Core](/aspnet/core/data/ef-rp/concurrency#conflict-detection-in-ef-core) for an ASP.NET Core sample with conflict detection.